 Age Group Length Ball size

-**In order to keep the tournament moving on schedule and games played on time, we ask that referees not use stoppage time unless a medical emergency has been declared and a player must be moved from the field of play by Emergency Medical Services personnel.
-Referees shall start matches on time and check in players.
+*** To keep the tournament moving on schedule and games played on time, we ask that referees not use stoppage time unless a medical emergency has been declared and a player must be moved from the field of play by Emergency Medical Services personnel.
+Referees shall start matches on time and may check in players in the absence of a field marshal.
+Please have passes, rosters, and game card ready for officials prior to each match.

 E. Starting Times

-1. In order to keep this tournament moving on time, there shall be no coin toss except in semifinal or final game.
+1. To keep this tournament moving on time, there shall be no coin toss except in semifinal or final game.

 2. The home team shall take the bench to the left of the field as viewed from the spectator side of the field and shall defend the goal on that side of the field.